Mexico City International Airport: Terminal 2

 Terminal 2 began operations on November 15, 2007, with inaugural flights by Delta Air Lines, followed by Aeroméxico, Copa Airlines and LATAM.
 It was officially inaugurated by President Felipe Calderón on March 26, 2008.
 Despite the initial plan for all SkyTeam member airlines to use the terminal, Air France and KLM opted to remain at Terminal 1.
 Terminal 2 currently serves as the main hub for Aeromexico.
 Due to capacity constraints at Terminal 2, some of Aeromexico's domestic services temporarily operated from Terminal 1 between 2021 and 2023.

 The terminal spans 288000 m2.
 Arrivals are handled on the lower level, featuring 15 baggage claim carousels, customs and immigration facilities, and an arrivals hall with a long-distance bus terminal.
 The upper level contains three check-in areas (L1-L3), two security checkpoints, and a main concourse connected to three piers.
 A mezzanine level houses VIP lounges and administrative offices.

-The three piers contain food courts, duty-free shops, and 30 gates (numbered 52-81), all equipped with jet bridges.
-The northern pier contains gates 52-62, and the southern pier has gates 63-75.
+The three piers contain food courts, duty-free shops, and 30 gates (numbered 52–81), all equipped with jet bridges.
+The northern pier contains gates 52–62, and the southern pier has gates 63–75.
 In 2020, the terminal was expanded with the inauguration of Pier L, located at the southern end, adjacent to the airport's boundary with Boulevard Fuerza Aérea Mexicana.
-Gates 75-81, used by Aeromexico Connect services with narrow-body aircraft, are situated in this pier.
-Due to the building’s narrow layout, it lacks commercial amenities.
+Gates 75–81, used by Aeromexico Connect services with narrow-body aircraft, are situated in this pier.
+Due to the building's narrow layout, it lacks commercial amenities.
 Ten remote stands are also accessible via bus.

-Terminal 2 includes several VIP lounges, such as the HSBC Premier Lounge, by HSBC, Salón Beyond by Citibanamex, Salón Centurión by American Express, Salón Premier Nacional and Salón Premier Internacional by Aeroméxico, Terraza Premier by Heineken and Aeroméxico, and VIPort Lounge.
+Terminal 2 includes several VIP lounges, such as the HSBC Premier Lounge, by HSBC, Salón Beyond by Banamex, Salón Centurión by American Express, Salón Premier Nacional and Salón Premier Internacional by Aeroméxico, Terraza Premier by Heineken and Aeroméxico, and VIPort Lounge.
 Hotel services include the 287-room NH Hotel, and izZzleep Hotel Terminal 2.
 Parking facilities accommodate 3,000 vehicles.

 Terminal 2 is served by Aeroméxico, Aeroméxico Connect, Copa Airlines, and Delta Air Lines.